What’s the best way to write a business book?

 Does that sound like you?

-If it does, you’ll enjoy using my new journal and workbook, designed especially for coaches, consultants, business owners and entrepreneurs.
+If it does, you’ll enjoy using my new workbook, designed especially for coaches, consultants, business owners and entrepreneurs.

 At last, a tried and tested formula to carefully plan and write a brilliant business book.

 There are plenty of books on the market which explain how to write a business book.
-My journal SHOWS you how, by walking you through the process step-by-step.
+My workbook SHOWS you how, by walking you through the process step-by-step.

 I’ve created prompts to walk you through: